FOR OVER 50 YEARS, THE MONETARY AWARD PROGRAM (MAP) HAS HELPED MAKE COLLEGE POSSIBLE FOR MILLIONS OF ILLINOISANS ACROSS THE STATE

-For over 50 years, the Monetary Award Program (MAP) has helped make college possible for millions of Illinoisans across the state.
-MAP matters because it provides need-based aid that a student doesn’t have to repay, defraying tuition and fee costs and limiting excessive loan debt for students without the resources to pay for college.
+Indeed, MAP recipients come from every legislative district in the state.
+MAP matters because it provides need-based aid that a student doesn’t have to repay, defraying tuition and fee costs and limiting excessive student loan debt for those who don’t have the resources to pay for college.

 Strong support for MAP increases from Governor Pritzker and the General Assembly brought Fiscal Years 2020 and 2021 MAP funding to a historic high of approximately $451 million.
 In FY 21, that level of funding served almost 140,000 students.
 Even with the continued strains on the budget as a result of the pandemic, Governor Pritzker recommended and the General Assembly approved a $28 million dollar increase in MAP funding for FY 22, bringing the total MAP appropriation to another historic high of almost $480 million.
 This funding allowed ISAC to offer awards to more students and to increase the size of grants to further address the declining purchasing power of MAP.
 The positive increase in funding, combined with the unfortunate reality that fewer students are applying to college, meant that for the first time in more than two decades, ISAC was able to offer an award to all eligible applicants in academic year 2021-22.